UMRHELab/DIYgm/README.md

 Raspberry Pi Softwarefor Bluetooth connection to Mobile Applications

 1. First we need to install the pybluez dev library, which will let the Pi connect to the app via Bluetooth.
-Type
+Type:
 `sudo apt-get install libbluetooth-dev` into the Terminal and press Enter.

 2. We now need to edit the newly installed software to make it compatible with the Pi.
 After installation,
-type `sudo nano /etc/systemd/system/dbus-org.bluez.service` and hit Enter.
+type: `sudo nano /etc/systemd/system/dbus-org.bluez.service` and hit Enter.
 You should now be editing a text file.

 3. Use the arrow keys to go to the line `ExecStart=/usr/lib/bluetooth/bluetoothd`.
 Go to the end of the line and add `--compat` to the end.
 It should now say `ExecStart=/usr/lib/bluetooth/bluetoothd --compat`.
 Then, press Ctrl+X, Y, and enter.
 This should end the editing.